dodyg/practical-aspnetcore/projects/3-0/json-6/README.md

 * Number
 * Date
 * An object
-* An array of object
+* An array of objects